 Scarlet Bugler, Beard-lip Penstemon (Penstemon barbatus)

-From a distance it's easy to confuse red penstemons with Skyrockets, which I'll feature next.
+From a distance it's easy to confuse red penstemons with skyrockets (in the phlox family).
 If you look "down their throats," as shown in the thumbnail picture, the difference is obvious.
-Penstemons look like an open animal's mouth to me, but Skyrockets look like a five-pointed star.
+Penstemons look like an open animal's mouth to me, but skyrockets look like a five-pointed star.

 Inflated Penstemon (Penstemon inflatus)